w3c/wcag3/guidelines/groups/input-operation/input-operation/content-on-hover-or-keyboard-focus.md

 :::

 :::note
-This applies to content that appears in addition to the triggering of the interactive element itself.
+This applies to content that appears in addition to the triggering of the :term[interactive element] itself.
 Since hidden interactive elements that are made visible on keyboard focus (such as links used to skip to another part of a :term[page]/:term[view]) do not present additional content, they are not covered by this requirement.
 :::

 :::example